ktoroshchin/forge/README.md

 # Forge

-A a user-friendly web application for all Dungeon Masters/Game Masters who would like to organize their homebrew campaigns
+A a user-friendly web application for all Dungeon Masters/Game Masters who would like to organize their homebrew campaigns.

 ## Setup

+Based on create-react-app

 1. Clone this repo
 2. Create a Postgres database with any appropriate name